News & Features

 Shortlist announced for Derby Children’s Picture Book Award

-Now in its third year Derby Children's Picture Book Award celebrates picture books that children can relate to and in which the diversity and challenges of modern life are represented.
-Teachers from three Derby primary schools, who were involved in the 2020 Award, selected the books from the original longlist of ten.
-The Festival invited children’s publishers to submit up to three books, published in 2020, which meet the criteria.
+Derby Book Festival has announced the three shortlisted books for the Derby Children’s Picture Book Award 2022.
+Now in its fourth year the Award celebrates picture books that children can relate to and in which the diversity and challenges of modern life are represented.
+Twelve Derby primary school teachers from across the city, who have been involved in previous Awards, selected the books from the original longlist of ten.
+The Festival, which is funded by the University of Derby and will be held for the seventh time in 2022, from 20 - 28 May, invited children’s publishers to submit up to three books, published in 2021, which meet the criteria.

 This year’s shortlist comprises:

-Children in Years 2 and 3 from eight Derby schools will vote for their favourite book after reading them in class in the summer term.
-Each school will receive several copies of the books for each class.
-The winner will be announced on 28 May 2021.
+Forty five Derby schools will take part receiving copies of the books for each class and around 4500 Years 2 and 3 children will vote for their favourite book after reading them in class in the summer term.
+The winner will be announced on 8 April 2022.

-Di Smith, who devised and organises the Award: “We had a very high standard of submissions for the Award with 29 books from 13 publishers, which was amazing during lockdown.
+Di Smith, who devised and organises the Award: “We had a very high standard of submissions for the Award with 34 books from 17 publishers, which is a record.
 We have an excellent and varied shortlist of books which will give children the opportunity to see a window on their world and a mirror in which to see themselves.”

 Liz Fothergill, Chair of Derby Book Festival said: “One of the Festival’s key aims is to inspire a new generation of readers to appreciate the joy that books and reading bring to our lives.
-The Book Award is central to this and, whilst we were sad to be unable to hold our 2020 Festival, we were delighted that our 2020 Book Award took place and children were able to vote before the schools closed in March.
+The Book Award is central to this and we are delighted that even more children will be involved with our 2022 Award.

 This year we have three beautifully illustrated, thought-provoking and moving picture books which will both inspire a child and help them to understand the issues and challenges of today’s modern world. “